Hamunii/ToiletLeechIsReal/AssetSources/Blender.md

 Even I don't understand how any it really works, but our model points in the negative Z direction, and in the transfrom section, we have set `Forward` to `-Z Forward`, and `Up` to `Y Up` and our model appears correctly in Unity.
 ![Screenshot: Export as FBX Settings](./ForTutorial/BlenderExportAsFBX.png)

+### Exporting an Updated Version of Your Model For Unity

+> [!WARNING]
+> Make sure to have a backup of your Unity project before doing this!

+If you have made changes to your model in Blender and want to bring the updated model into Unity, you will want to export your model again, overwriting the previous FBX file.
+Don't delete the previous version of the model or the accompanying .meta file, and don't overwrite the model inside of Unity.
+We want to keep all the references intact, and the best way to do that is to overwrite the FBX file from outside of Unity.

 **Pages: [Unity](./Unity.md) | [Coding AI](./CodingAI.md)**